 Pelvic inflammatory disease (PID)

-Most cases of pelvic inflammatory disease are caused by an infection in the vagina or the neck of the womb (cervix) that has spread to the reproductive organs higher up.
-If diagnosed at an early stage, PID can be treated quickly and efficiently with antibiotics.
+Most cases of pelvic inflammatory disease are caused by an infection in the vagina or the neck of the womb (cervix) that has spread to the pelvis and reproductive organs higher up.
+If diagnosed at an early stage, PID can be treated effectively with antibiotics.

 What is it?